Felix3qH4/Mobiliteit.lu-API-documentation/documentation.md

 # Documentation #

-The Mobiliteit.lu API is available at "https://cdt.hafas.de/opendata/apiserver", but only with a valid API-Key.
+The Mobiliteit.lu API is available at "https://cdt.hafas.de/opendata/apiserver", but only with a valid API-Key. <br>
 With this API you can track the busses and trains which you can see in the mobiliteit app and on their website.
 You can see how late they are, if they are cancelled and much more.
 Unfortunately there is no real documentation for the API and the meaning of the different keys in the output, so here is an effort to make it more understandable.